-The exact mechanism by which SIRT1 controls the growth of PCa is not known at this time, although several intriguing possibilities exist in this direction.
-First, it has been shown that when overexpressed, Sir2 extends the life span of both budding yeast and C. elegans via modulating daf-16, which is the only C. elegans homologue of the FOXO family of forkhead transcription factors (35).
-Several studies have shown that SIRT1 can regulate mammalian FOXO transcription factors through direct binding and/or deacetylation (1, 11, 13, 15, 35, 36).
-SIRT1 deacetylation can either lead to activation or repression of FOXO-dependent transcription, depending on the situation (1, 12, 13, 23).
-Thus, it is believed that alterations of the acetylation status of FOXO factors by SIRT1 may lead to alterations in a set of stress-resistant factors, tipping the balance toward stress resistance and away from apoptosis (1, 11, 16, 23, 46).
+The exact mechanism by which Sirt1 controls the growth of PCa is not known at this time although several intriguing possibilities exist in this direction.
+First, it has been shown that when overexpressed, Sir2 extends the lifespan of both budding yeast and C. elegans via modulating daf-16, which is the only C. elegans homologue of the FoxO family of forkhead transcription factors (35).
+Several studies have shown that Sirt1 can regulate mammalian FoxO transcription factors through direct binding and/or deacetylation (1,11,13,15,35,36).
+Sirt1 deacetylation can either lead to activation or repression of FoxO-dependent transcription depending on the situation (1,12,13,23).
+Thus, it is believed that alterations of the acetylation status of FoxO factors by Sirt1 may lead to alterations in a set of stress-resistant factors, tipping the balance toward stress resistance and away from apoptosis (1,11,16,23,46).

-To determine if SIRT1 modulates FOXO1 specifically in PCa, we assessed the effect of sirtinol-mediated inhibition of SIRT1 on FOXO1.
-Sirtinol (30 and 120 $\mu$ M for 24 h) was found to inhibit SIRT1 protein in the nucleus and cytoplasm (Fig. 7A), albeit at different levels in different cell types.
-Further, sirtinol treatment to all PCa cells tested (22R $\nu$ 1, DU145, and PC3) caused an increase in acetylation of FOXO1 in both the nuclear and cytosolic cellular fractions (Fig. 7A).
-Interestingly, the increase in acetylated FOXO1 was not accompanied by an increase in total FOXO1 protein, suggesting that the increase in acetylation was not due to an increase in total FOXO1 protein (Fig. 7A).
-As a fractionation control, the nuclear and cytosolic lysates from each cell type were resolved on a 12% SDS-polyacrylamide gel and subjected to Western blot analysis with $\beta$ -actin and TATA-binding protein antibodies.
-TATA-binding protein was found to be present only in the nuclear fraction, while $\beta$ -actin was present in the cytosolic fraction (Fig. S4).
-Previous reports have shown that the acetylated status of FOXO1 is indicative of its transcriptional activity in that acetylation causes an increase in FOXO1 transcriptional activity (15).
-Therefore, we measured the effect of sirtinol on the transcriptional activation of FOXO1 in PCa cells.
-As shown by the luciferase activity, we found that inhibition of SIRT1 resulted in an increase in FOXO1 transcription of all PCa cells tested (Fig. 7B).
-Thus, our data suggested that SIRT1 may in part be promoting PCa growth via inhibiting FOXO1 acetylation and transcription.
+To determine if Sirt1 modulates FoxO1 specifically in PCa, we assessed the effect of sirtinol-mediated inhibition of Sirt1 on FoxO1.
+Sirtinol (30μ M and 120μ M for 24 hours) was found to inhibit Sirt1 protein in the nucleus and cytoplasm (Fig. 7A), albeit at different levels in different cell types.
+Further, sirtinol treatment to all PCa cells tested (22Rv1, DU145 and PC3) caused an increase in acetylation of FoxO1 both the nuclear and cytosolic cellular fractions (Fig. 7A).
+Interestingly, the increase in acetylated FoxO1 was not accompanied by an increase in total FoxO1 protein, suggesting the increase in acetylation was not due to an increase in total FoxO1 protein (Fig. 7A).
+As a fractionation control, the nuclear and cytosolic lysates from each cell types were resolved on a 12% SDS-PAGE gel and subjected it western blot analysis with βactin and TATA binding protein antibodies.
+TATA binding protein was found to be present only in the nuclear fraction, while β actin was present in the cytosolic fraction (Sup.
+Fig.4).
+Previous reports have shown that the acetylated status of FoxO1 is indicative of its transcriptional activity in that acetylation causes an increase in FoxO1 transcriptional activity (15).
+Therefore, we measured the effect of sirtinol on the transcriptional activation of FoxO1 in PCa cells.
+As shown by the luciferase activity, we found that inhibition of Sirt1 resulted in an increase in FoxO1 transcription of all PCa cells tested (Fig. 7B).
+Thus our data suggested that Sirt1 may in part be promoting PCa growth via inhibiting FoxO1 acetylation and transcription.

-Our data are in agreement with previous studies that observed SIRT1 binding to and deacetylating FOXO1, thereby inhibiting its transcriptional activity (15).
-Frescas et al. (12) have shown that FOXO1 is mobile between the nucleus and cytoplasm when sirtuins are inhibited by nicotinamide and that deacetylation targets FOXO1 for nuclear retention, promoting FOXO1-dependent transcription of genes.
-Further, activation of forkhead transcription factors has been shown to induce apoptosis through the regulation of a number of target proteins, such as Fas ligand, TRAIL, Bim, and p27KIP1 (33, 47-49).
-Birkenkamp et al. (50) have suggested that FOXO transcription factors regulate transcription through both DNA binding-dependent and -independent mechanisms, thus guestioning whether nuclear retention is essential for FOXO transcriptional activity.
+Our data is in agreement with previous studies which observed Sirt1 binding to and deacetylating FoxO1 thereby inhibiting its transcriptional activity (15).
+Frescas et al. have shown that FoxO1 is mobile between the nucleus and cytoplasm when sirtuins are inhibited by nicotinamide and that deacetylation targets FoxO1 for nuclear retention, promoting FoxO1-dependent transcription of genes (12).
+Further, activation of forkhead transcription factors have been shown to induce apoptosis through the regulation of a number of target proteins such as Fas ligand, TRAIL, Bim, and p27^{KIP1} (33,47-49).
+Birkenkamp et al. have suggested that FoxO transcription factors regulate transcription through both DNA-binding-dependent and -independent mechanisms, thus questioning whether nuclear retention is essential for FoxO transcriptional activity (50).
 Importantly, another study has shown FKHR levels to be higher in normal prostate tissue than in PCa, suggesting that FKHR may be an important regulatory protein for homeostasis in normal tissue, whereas the apoptosis-inducing role of FKHR was inhibited in PCa (51).
-These studies support our findings on SIRT1 inhibition-mediated activation of FOXO1 transcription and subsequent decrease in PCa cell growth and viability.
+These studies support our findings on Sirt1 inhibition-mediated activation of FoxO1 transcription and subsequent decrease in PCa cell growth and viability.